 I put everything with my hands, even eyeshadows.
 But to marriage the products perfectly on my skin, I use this Real Technique brush ($8).
 And I don’t feel that I need anything else.
 They have different varieties for many techniques if you’re going for more.

 Are you kidding!
 I use the ones that come in girls magazine as a gift.
 It tastes good, looks shiny and sticky.
-I know you don’t want sickness, but if it tastes good I love it sticky, weird ha.
+I know you don’t want sickness, but if it tastes good, I love it sticky, weird ha.
 Never splurge.
+Here’s my favourite.

 I don’t use powder blushes expect for the classic Bourjois pot ($10), but if I can imagine myself in a dreamy cushiony mate finish, I can’t see anything but Chanel ($40) and Nars($30) in the horizon, I know I’m bad in this one, recommendations?

 A trustworthy beauty product recommendations I have discovered, tried and reviewed for you.
 Get your cocktail, write your reviews with me and forget yourself in this black hole.
 Keep your point of view coming, I will only stop if you did.